 Additionally, pressure and acoustic sensors wirelessly connected to a cloud-based monitoring system can be attached to a field’s irrigation pipes and ground water sources.
 Using sound waves, the sensors can detect and pinpoint leaks in irrigation pipes below the ground, as well as accurately measure a farmer’s ground water storage.
-Ag data analytics use the massive amount information from imaging and/or sensor networks to assess and predict field conditions.
+Ag data analytics use the massive amount of information from imaging and/or sensor networks to assess and predict field conditions.

-Computer use and access to the internet have not only given farmers tools to more precisely irrigate their crops, but have also provided a forum to communicate with other farmers about farming issues such as water-conversation.
-Social networking and mass text messaging have been successfully used in other industries for communication, but is now also starting to be used more widely in agriculture.
+Computer use and access to the internet have not only given farmers tools to more precisely irrigate their crops but have also provided a forum to communicate with other farmers about farming issues such as water-conversation.
+Social networking and mass text messaging have been successfully used in other industries for communication but is now also starting to be used more widely in agriculture.

 Studies show that farmers rely on their social network as a primary information source.
 Farmer-specific social networking platforms are attempting to leverage this natural tendency by encouraging farmers to share their questions and knowledge with others in the industry on issues including water use, irrigation tools, and weather information.

 This approach shifts from water management and conservation techniques to water reuse.
 Water purification and desalination (a process that removes salt and minerals from water) has been around for decades and is used in mostly arid countries around the world.
 Israel is a major proponent of water reuse — reusing about 80% of its municipal wastewater for irrigation.
-Israel not only reuses grey water from sinks and showers, but also uses black water – better known as sewage.
+Israel not only reuses grey water from sinks and showers but also uses black water – better known as sewage.
 Following the Israelis lead in water reuse is Spain at 17%, followed by Australia at 10% and the U.S. at less than 1%.